Legislative Research Fundamentals

 Recorded media available at the State Archives and in the Joint Legislative Library provide detailed information on chamber and committee action and bill testimony.

 b.
 Final Status Sheets in the Joint Legislative Library

-In addition to the tables of House and Senate bills in the journals, the Joint Legislative library has the final status sheets for legislation from 1973 - current.
+In addition to the tables of House and Senate bills in the journals, the Joint Legislative Library has the final status sheets for legislation from 1973 - current.
 These status sheets list the bills in numerical order; bill sponsors and short bill title.
 These status sheets track the action on a bill by date, which is the main difference between the tables listed in the journals described above and the status sheets.

 2. On-line resources

-The bill history for House Bill 04-1003 indicates the dates the bill was heard in the House1 and Senate, and when it was heard in committee.2
+This sample bill history for House Bill 04-1003 indicates the dates the bill was heard in the House1 and Senate, and when it was heard in committee.2

 01/07/2004 Introduced In House - Assigned to Judiciary + Appropriations